Emergency Broadcast System: System uses

 Though it was never used, the FCC's EBS plan involved detailed procedures for stations to follow during an EAN.
 It included precise scripts that announcers were to read at the outset of the emergency, as well as whenever detailed information was scarce.
 Among other things, citizens were instructed not to use the telephone, but rather continue listening to broadcast stations for information.

-The initial scripted announcement was: "We interrupt this program.
-This is a national emergency.
-The President of the United States or his designated representative will appear shortly over the Emergency Broadcast System."
+"The Emergency Broadcast System will carry presidential messages from the National Command Post as they are broadcast.
+Locally programmed broadcasts from the Emergency Broadcast System will provide you with news of the situation and emergency instructions for your area."

+As late as 1981, the Emergency Broadcast System was capable of carrying messages pertaining to both immediate threats of nuclear attack and messages from the President of the United States.
+In the event of a national emergency, the White House Press Secretary would be expected to report to the FEMA Special Facility at Mount Weather and order the playing of prerecorded messages.
+These tapes contained scripted attack warnings, recorded siren sounds and other emergency information for use in the event of nuclear war.

 As official information began to emerge from various sources, non-primary stations were to broadcast it according to the following priority list: